egme/workflow-run-gha-example/README.md

 ```

 **Process**:
+1. Gets the latest commit SHA from the branch (after files were generated)
-1. Creates a check run named "CI Validation" (visible in PR checks)
+2. Creates a check run named "CI Validation" using the latest SHA
-2. Finds the PR associated with the workflow run
+3. Finds the PR associated with the workflow run
-3. Posts a comment showing CI validation is in progress
+4. Posts a comment showing CI validation is in progress
-4. Checks out the branch from the completed workflow run
+5. Checks out the branch from the completed workflow run
-5. Validates each file in `generated/`:
+6. Validates each file in `generated/`:
    - Extracts MD5 hash from filename
    - Calculates actual MD5 hash of file content
    - Compares the two hashes
-6. Checks correspondence between source and generated files
+7. Checks correspondence between source and generated files
-7. Reports validation results in GitHub Actions summary
+8. Reports validation results in GitHub Actions summary
-8. Updates the check run with pass/fail conclusion
+9. Updates the check run with pass/fail conclusion
-9. Updates the PR comment with detailed results
+10. Updates the PR comment with detailed results

 **Important Note**: This workflow uses the GitHub Checks API to create a check run that appears in PR checks and can be required by branch protection rules.

-It also posts comments for additional visibility.
+**Critical Detail**: The workflow fetches the latest commit SHA from the branch because `github.event.workflow_run.head_sha` points to the commit that *triggered* the generation workflow, not the commit *after* generated files were pushed.
+We need the SHA of the commit with the generated files.

 **Validation Checks**:
 - ✅ MD5 hash in filename matches actual file content